 No. Seals and badges of this type can be copied to sites that do not use the ACM service, and used inappropriately to establish trust under false pretenses.
 To protect our customers and the reputation of Amazon, we do not allow our logo to be used in this manner.

-Q: What logging information is available from AWS CloudTrail?
+Q: What logging information is available from Amazon CloudTrail?

 Managed renewal and deployment